 My Car is Very Reliable Normally; Do I Really Need Breakdown Cover?

 According to Green Flag, the most common car breakdowns are:

 - Keys locked in the car/stolen or lost

 - Mis-fuelling/running out of petrol

-That’s why every motorist should consider buying breakdown cover – because life is unpredictable.
+That’s why every motorist should consider buying a breakdown cover – because life is unpredictable.

 You’ve Convinced Me; Which Companies Should I Consider?

 The AA is the largest, the RAC is the longest established, and Green Flag is the cheapest and newest.
-All will provide great cover at a reasonable price and will be there when you need them.
+All will provide great cover at a reasonable price and will be there when you need them – just like your favourite pair of leggings, but I digress.
 Green Flag has proved to be the fastest to get out to you and repairs more cars at the side of the road than the other two, but it’s a very small difference.

 How Do I Choose Which One to Buy From?